Vietnam.vn - Nền tảng quảng bá Việt Nam

 Copper demand has been hit by slowing global growth, particularly in China, although some consumption sectors remain strong, such as solar and wind power.

-“While people are still talking about a copper concentrate shortage next year, it is still a problem of overcapacity globally.
-Demand will slow down in the long term,” said one trader, who sees a potential peak price of $10,500 in 2025.
+"While people are still talking about a copper concentrate shortage next year, it's still a global overcapacity problem.
+Demand will slow down in the long term," said one trader, who sees a potential peak in 2025 of $10,500.

 Among other metals, LME aluminium CMAL3 rose 0.5% to $2,658.50 a tonne while zinc CMZN3 fell 1.1% to $3,105, nickel CMNI3 fell 0.8% to $15,880, lead CMPB3 fell 1.5% to $1,999.50 and tin CMSN3 fell 0.7% to $31,225.